a1594834522-coder/interview-coder/README.md

 ## Free, Open-Source AI-Powered Interview Preparation Tool

 This project provides a powerful alternative to premium coding interview platforms.
 It delivers the core functionality of paid interview preparation tools but in a free, open-source package.
-Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.
+Using your own OpenAI, Gemini, or Anthropic API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.

 ### Why This Exists